|

 Notice of Finding

-- In process of Labor Certification, if the Department of Labor is not satisfied with the application, the application is denied and a notice of finding is issued.
+During the labor certification process, if the Department of Labor is not satisfied with the application, the application will be denied and a notice of finding will be issued.
 If the labor certification is denied, the employer may either submit an appeal to the Administrative Appeal Board of the Department of Labor or re-file the labor certification after six months.
-For more information about Notice of Finding, please click http://www.hooyou.com/lc/lc_eligibility.html.

-- Notice to Appear is a document that places a person in removal proceedings.
+Notice to appear is a document orders an alien to appear for an immigration hearing.
 Once the USCIS files a Notice to Appear with the Immigration Court, an alien is officially in removal proceedings.
-For more information about removal proceedings and its relief, please click http://www.hooyou.com/asylum/index.html.
+This document advises the alien of their alleged immigration law violations and the prospective removal proceedings.

 NSC